calcmogul/controls-engineering-in-frc/README.md

 * Elevator
   * Add u_error state to model
   * Include writing unit tests in Google Test
-  * Include how to implement the model in C++ with Eigen
 * Flywheel
   * See elevator items
 * Drivetrain